-Father’s day is often a chance to reflect on the life you’ve given your kids and the futures they hope to build.
+Father’s Day is often a chance to reflect on the life you’ve given your kids and the futures they hope to build.
 Any good dad wants to give their child the very best start in life.
-Joining FF4L can help you achieve this goal; as well as advice on healthy habits and the support you need.
+Joining FF4L can help you achieve this goal as well as obtain advice on healthy habits and the support you need.

 Why Healthy Habits Are So Important As You Age

-At the extreme end of the scale, change can prevent you from leaving the home because of a fear of falling.
+At the extreme end of the scale, change can prevent you from leaving your home because of a fear of falling.